Types of Debt Funds

 Gilt funds are suitable for those who are willing to invest long-term and prefer government-backed investment options.

 As the term suggests, Fixed Maturity Plans or FMPs have a fixed locked-in period.
 It could range from months to years.
 Because of the lock-in period, the FMPs are not affected by changing interest rates.
 So, the NAV or the Net Asset Value of the fund remains the same.
 Fixed Maturity Plans are close-ended and tax-efficient and are regarded to be the best alternative to fixed deposits.

-Take into account various factors, including the risk, the returns, the fee, the maturity period of the funds, and the tax on gains while choosing the best debt funds types suitable for you.
-It will help you invest wisely.
+In order to choose the optimal debt fund for you, it is important to take into account various factors, including the risk, the returns, the fee, the maturity period of the funds, and the tax on gains.